We're the UK's leading bowel cancer charity

 The challenge

 A colonoscopy is a thin tube with a camera on the end, used to look inside the bowel.
-It is the main test used to diagnose bowel cancer.
+It's the main test used to diagnose bowel cancer.
 It can also help to prevent bowel cancer developing in the first place, by removing pre-cancerous growths (known as polyps) that can develop into bowel cancer.

 However, no test is 100% reliable and sometimes a cancer (or pre-cancerous growth) is not found during a colonoscopy.
 This type of cancer is known as a post-colonoscopy colorectal cancer or an undetected cancer.